Self-Comb

 Archives

-Exhibition view of architectural dawings of Gu Po Wu at abC Art Fair Beijing 2024.
-Photo: Zhang Wei.
+Exhibition view of architectural drawings of Gu Po Wu at abC Art Fair Beijing 2024.
+Photo: Zhang Jia-wei.

 Hand drawing of the floorplan of Yishan Hall (Gu Po Wo at Guanshan in Foshan, Guangdong) with handwritten footnote on details; yellow highlighted areas show the building with upper floors. ©Pu Xiaoyue